martdegraaf/martdegraaf.github.io/src/blog/content/posts/renovate-in-azure-devops/index.md

 Another option is to run it hourly to catch updates as soon as possible.
 And rate limit the number of PRs created per hour using the `prHourlyLimit` configuration option.

-> "Updates are work too, but the goal should not be to have all pull requests ready." - Mart de Graaf, 2026
+> "Updates are work too, but the goal should not be to have many open pull requests.
+Only updates that went to production do actually prevent against a vulnerability." - Mart de Graaf, 2026

 Let's refer to a book I read last year: "The Goal" by Eliyahu M. Goldratt.
 In this book, the author emphasizes the importance of focusing on the overall system's performance rather than individual tasks.
 Applying this principle to our situation, we should aim to optimize our dependency update process as a whole, rather than trying to address every single update immediately.

-In a metaphore used by Goldratt, we would be busy creating inventory we cannot process, instead of focusing on the bottleneck that limits our throughput.
+In a metaphor used by Goldratt, we would be busy creating inventory we cannot process, instead of focusing on the bottleneck that limits our throughput.
 In our case, the bottleneck is the build agent running all the validations and the team's capacity to review and merge pull requests.
-By controlling the flow of updates hourly, we can ensure that we are not overwhelming our system and team, thus improving our overall efficiency theoratically.
+By controlling the flow of updates hourly, we can ensure that we are not overwhelming our system and team, thus improving our overall efficiency theoretically.

 Also consider if there are multiple updates for the same repository, it could case conflicts.
 Renovate can rebase or merge branches automatically, but not if it runs only once a day.
-Then you might need to trigger renovate manually to resolve conflicts, wich I think should be avoided.
+Then you might need to trigger renovate manually to resolve conflicts, which I think should be avoided.

 ### Onboarding and autodiscovery